The Kurowski-Crofskey Family

-Martin Ryan died of cancer in Omata in 1930.
+Martin Ryan died of cancer in Omata on 14 November 1930, aged 65.
 Mary continued to establish her four sons on farms.
 She became as much of a force in the community as her older sister Rose.

 The family book tells how many factory milk producers withdrew in the early 1930s, when a few suppliers for the Royal Oak Cheese Factory pioneered New Plymouth's Milk in Schools and Hospitals scheme.
 Those who remained persuaded Mary to stand as a director.
 When she met incumbent MP of New Plymouth, Frederick Frost, she negotiated a fairer price for their milk.